 Greenbelt under threat again.
-Gladman Developments have submitted a planning application to East Renfrewshire Council to build houses on the field at the foot of the Fereneze Braes.
+Act before the 27 December 2017 and make your objections heard.
+Gladman Developments have submitted a planning application in principal to East Renfrewshire Council to build houses on the field at the foot of the Fereneze Braes.

 - Fereneze Golf course

 - Harelaw Reservoir with private fishing

 - Fereneze Braes Path Network, linking Barrhead, Paisley and Neilston.

 - Brownside Braes, part of the Gleniffer Braes Country Park, lies to the northwest of The Fereneze Braes and the two are separated by a burn tumbling down from the Harelaw Reservoir through mixed woodland.